Private Arbitration FAQs

 In fact, most modern commercial contracts, including contracts with public agencies, contain a clause that specifically requires the parties to resolve their disputes by mediation and/or arbitration instead of going to court.

-There are a few exceptions, for example, labour disputes or certain international law disputes are excluded from commercial arbitration because there are special arbitral forums for those kinds of cases.
-Divorces cannot be granted by an Arbitrator, but the parties can resolve the property, custody, access and maintenance issues by mediation and then proceed with an uncontested divorce.
+There are a few exceptions, for example, labour disputes under Collective Agreements and certain international law disputes are excluded from commercial arbitration because there are special arbitral forums for those kinds of cases.
+Divorces cannot be granted by an Arbitrator, but the parties can resolve the property, custody, access and maintenance issues, etc. by mediation and then proceed with an uncontested divorce.

 And, of course, the main difference between private arbitration and a lawsuit is that the parties must agree to have their differences settled by arbitration.
 As mentioned, many commercial contracts these days specifically provide that disputes must be settled by mediation and/or arbitration.